Let our Disability Discrimination Attorneys Help You Today

 If you think you have been the victim of FEHA or ADA violations, or other forms of disability-based discrimination, Shegerian & Associates is here to help.

-We specialize in disability discrimination, and for years we have helped clients in Los Angeles and across Southern California get the resolution they deserve.
+We specialize in disability discrimination, and for years we have helped clients across different states get the resolution they deserve.
 If you have a case we will fight for you with passion and ferocity, no matter how big or powerful the company that violated your rights.